ceph/ceph/doc/cephfs/fs-volumes.rst

         "has_pending_clones": "no"
     }

-Set custom key-value metadata on the snapshot by running:
+Use a command of the following form to set custom key-value metadata on the
+snapshot:

 .. prompt:: bash #

    ceph fs subvolume snapshot metadata set <vol_name> <subvol_name> <snap_name> <key_name> <value> [--group_name <subvol_group_name>]

-.. note:: If the key_name already exists then the old value will get replaced by the new value.
+.. note:: If the ``key_name`` already exists then the old value will get replaced by the new value.

-.. note:: The key_name and value should be a strings of ASCII characters (as specified in Python's ``string.printable``).
-The key_name is case-insensitive and always stored in lowercase.
+.. note:: The ``key_name`` and value should be a strings of ASCII characters (as specified in Python's ``string.printable``).
+The ``key_name`` is case-insensitive and always stored in lowercase.

-.. note:: Custom metadata on a snapshot is not preserved when snapshotting the subvolume, and hence is also not preserved when cloning the subvolume snapshot.
+.. note:: Custom metadata on a snapshot is not preserved when snapshotting the subvolume, and is therefore not preserved when cloning the subvolume snapshot.

-Get custom metadata set on the snapshot using the metadata key:
+Use a command of the following form to get custom metadata that has been set on the snapshot using the metadata key:

 .. prompt:: bash #

    ceph fs subvolume snapshot metadata get <vol_name> <subvol_name> <snap_name> <key_name> [--group_name <subvol_group_name>]

-List custom metadata (key-value pairs) set on the snapshot using:
+Use a command of the following from to list custom metadata (key-value pairs) set on the snapshot:

 .. prompt:: bash #

    ceph fs subvolume snapshot metadata ls <vol_name> <subvol_name> <snap_name> [--group_name <subvol_group_name>]

-Remove custom metadata set on the snapshot using the metadata key:
+Use a command of the following form to remove custom metadata set on the snapshot using the metadata key:

 .. prompt:: bash #

    ceph fs subvolume snapshot metadata rm <vol_name> <subvol_name> <snap_name> <key_name> [--group_name <subvol_group_name>] [--force]

-Using the ``--force`` flag allows the command to succeed that would otherwise fail if the metadata key did not exist.
+Using the ``--force`` flag allows the command to succeed when it would otherwise fail (if the metadata key did not exist).

 Cloning Snapshots
 -----------------